 Also, in its quest to position Mauritius as a fintech hub for Africa, the Government has introduced two new licensable activities under the list of financial business activities under the FSA 2007, namely: the ‘Digital asset marketplace’; and ‘Custodian services (digital asset)’.
 These new licences aim to provide a regulated environment for the safe custody of digital assets by investors and further enable the exchange of digital assets.

 Amendments to the Income Tax Act

-The reform to the tax regime seeks to have a harmonised tax system between the holder of a GBL 1 (effective as from 1 January 2019, a GBL) and a domestic company.
-The Deemed Foreign Tax Credit regime available to a holder of a GBL 1 will therefore be abolished and a partial exemption regime will be introduced, applied subject to the companies satisfying predefined substantial activities requirement by the Commission.
+The reform to the tax regime seeks to have a harmonised tax system between the holder of a GBL and a domestic company.
+The Deemed Foreign Tax Credit regime available to a holder of a GBL 1 has been abolished and a partial exemption regime has been introduced, applied subject to the companies satisfying a predefined substantial activities requirement by the Commission.
 Under the partial exemption regime, 80% of specified income will be exempted from income tax, except for banks.
 The below provides for some of the circumstances where the exemption would apply:

 - foreign source dividends derived by a company and profits attributable to a foreign permanent establishment;